 1/4 cup finely chopped fresh parsley or chives

 Wash and cut off woody stems of asparagus; discard woody ends.
 Place stalks in pot and boil, covered, about 3 to 5 minutes, depending on stalk thickness.
-Remove stalks from water and let drain.
+Remove stalks from the water and let drain.

 Rinse fiddleheads (if using) well under cold running water.
-Cut off any brown parts on stems.
-In second pot of boiling salted water, cook fiddleheads until tender, about 10 minutes; drain and reserve.
+Cut off any brown parts on the stems.
+In a second pot of boiling salted water, cook fiddleheads until tender, about 10 minutes; drain and reserve.

-Over high heat, bring third pot of water and 1 tsp of salt to a boil.
+Over high heat, bring a third pot of water and 1 tsp of salt to a boil.
 Add carrots and gently boil until just tender, about 2 minutes; drain and reserve.

-Just before serving, heat butter and oil in large skillet over high heat.
+Just before serving, heat butter and oil in a large skillet over high heat.
 Add garlic and par-cooked vegetables; cook just to heat through.
 Sprinkle with coarse salt and add parsley.

 Garnish platter with a few edible flowers, such as chive blossoms, nasturtiums or dandelions.